alhasapi/Razzi/README.md

 ## Goals:
 - *_Given the fact that BF and the lambda calculus are turing complete every program written in BF can be written in LC.
 From this follows that there must be a program which map every LC program into BF and vice-vesa_*.
-- What's interests us here to the conversion of every LC program into BF.
+- What's interests us here is the conversion of every LC program into BF.
-- Knowing that, there is already a runtime system for BF, what's remaining is
-- is just to map LC Abstract-syntax tree into BF.
+- Knowing that, there is already a runtime system for BF, what's remaining is just to map LC Abstract-syntax tree into BF.
 - We start by enumerating the basic constructs of LC and we'll try to see how they can be encoded into BF terms:
   * Lambda-abstractions:
       - Is a way to construct higher order functions